DennisFaucher/networkflowlucid/README.md

 ![SQL Logo](https://github.com/DennisFaucher/networkflowlucid/blob/main/images/SQL.png)

 It was time to dust off my rusty SQL skills and to start poking at the MariaDB ntop records to looks for the top flows.
-After lots of trial and error, this SQL statement gave me what I wanted:
+After lots of trial and error, the SQL SELECT statement below gave me what I needed:

 ````SQL
 use ntopng;